 Norfund has Norway’s largest specialist team investing in developing countries based in our office in Oslo, but also ensures local presence and expertise through five regional offices in Africa, Latin-America and Asia.

-In 2020, 62 out of 96 employees were working directly on investments, following the projects through all the phases of the investment process.
-This includes six dedicated personal dealing with Environmental and Social issues (E&S).
+In 2021, 70 out of 111 employees were working directly on investments, following the projects through all the phases of the investment process.
+This includes eight dedicated personal dealing with Environmental and Social issues (E&S).

-Norfund has four sector-based departments: Clean Energy, Financial Institutions, Scalable Enterprises and Green Infrastructure.
+Norfund has four sector-based investment areas: Clean Energy, Financial Institutions, Scalable Enterprises and Green Infrastructure.

 Impact expertise, financial analysis, organisational development and legal support

 The Strategy and Communication department leads strategy development and implementation, analyses development effects and additionality.
 They also manage stakeholder relations and communication, as well as dialogue with Norfund’s owner, the Norwegian Ministry of Foreign Affairs.

 The Finance, IT, Risk and HR departments are responsible for Norfund’s accounts, financial analysis and portfolio reporting, as well as for recruitment, skills and staff development.
 This department is also responsible for Enterprise Risk Management, IT, the Business Support scheme and the Project Development and Risk Mitigation Facility.